-- ocean heat storage is small over the time scales of interest (i.e., ocean has reached a steady state); - heat transport due to the movement of water across the ocean surface is ignored; - heat fluxes between ice-sea are ignored; - bottom heat fluxes (e.g., geothermal fluxes) are ignored.
+- Ocean heat storage is small over the time scales of interest (i.e., ocean has reached a steady state); - Heat transport due to the movement of water across the ocean surface is ignored; - Heat fluxes between ice-ocean are ignored; - Bottom heat fluxes (e.g., geothermal fluxes) are ignored.

-These assumptions are made for the implied transports for the Normal Year Forcing shown in Figure 21.
-Note that the missing $Q{\text{ice-sea}}$ fluxes generally give more cooling toward the poles, implying more poleward transport (steeper negative slopes) in both hemispheres than shown in Figure 21.
+These assumptions are made for the implied transports for the Normal Year Forcing shown in Fig. 21.
+Note that the missing $Q{ice-sea}$ fluxes generally give more cooling toward the poles, implying more poleward transport (steeper negative slopes) in both hemispheres than shown in Fig. 21.

-D4.
+D.3.
 Comments on diagnosing heat and volume transport

 As the ocean heat transport is a nonlinear product of terms, it is desirable to compute the transport in a simulation at each time step using the model numerics, and maintain a time average online during the simulation.
-In table 6, we note how the transport was computed by the models.
-For the overturning streamfunction (see Section D2), the streamfunction is a nonlinear product when the thickness of a layer can change, as for a nonlinear free surface z-model (GFDL-MOM) and for an isopycnal or hybrid model (GFDL-HIM, FSU-HYCOM, KNMI-MICOM).
+In Table 6, we note how the transport was computed by the models.
+For the overturning streamfunction (see Section D.1), the streamfunction is a nonlinear product when the thickness of a layer can change, as for a nonlinear free surface